When to visit the vet?

 Causes

 Eclampsia occurs when the female dog’s body is unable to provide enough calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction. to meet the increased demand during lactationLactation refers to the production and secretion of milk by the mammary glands of female mammals after giving birth.
 It serves to nourish the offspring.
 Lactation problems in dogs and cats can cause health problems for both mother and puppies/kittens..
 CalciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
-It also plays a role in blood coagulation, nerve transmission, and muscle contraction. is an essential mineral that plays an important role in various physiological processes, especially muscle contraction and nerve conduction.
+It also plays a role in blood coagulation, nerve transmission, and muscle contraction. is an essential mineral that plays an important role in various physiological processes, particularly in muscle contraction and nerve conduction.

 Symptoms